thomas-couchbase/blurr/README.md

 Configuration files
 -------------------

 blurr uses JSON format for configuration.
-Example is below:
+There are two groups of parameters, example is below:

     {
         "Database": {